BEHAVIORAL HEALTH CLINICIAN I

-Human Resource Services (HRS) will screen all applications to identify qualified applicants.
-After screening, only those applicants that meet the minimum qualifications will be referred to the next step in the selection procedures.
+Human Resource Services (HRS) will screen all applications to identify qualified candidates.
+After screening, only those candidates that meet the minimum qualifications will be referred to the next step in the selection procedures.
 Candidates will receive notification via e-mail of further procedures applicable to their status in the competition.Veterans Employment Preference

 The County is committed to providing a mechanism to give preferential consideration in the employment process to veterans and their eligible spouses and will provide eligible participants the opportunity to receive interviews in the selection process for employment and paid internship openings.
 Please click here

 to review the policy.Application Appraisal Panel (AAP) | Application Rating (Weighted 100%)

 A panel of job knowledge experts will thoroughly screen and evaluate the application and supplemental questions for job knowledge, competencies, and related experience described above.Based on the Agency/Department's needs, the selection procedures listed above may be modified.
 Candidates will be notified via e-mail of any changes in the selection procedures.
 Eligible List